Bidor Bypass

 Bidor Bypass, Federal Route 321 is a federal road bypass in Bidor, Perak, Malaysia linking Pekan Pasir at Federal Route 1 to Jeram Mengkuang at Federal Route 58.
-The road also act as an bypass for Bidor town.
+The road also acts as an bypass for the town of Bidor.

 Route background

 The Kilometre Zero of the Federal Route 321 is located at Pekan Pasir, at its interchange with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.

 At most sections, the Federal Route 321 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

-List of junctions and towns
+Junction and town lists

 The entire route is in Batang Padang District, Perak.